-- ★ Schedule and attend PIE night and SEP conferences. - ★ Take the time to meet with teachers as they hold special events or meetings. - ★ Make every effort to have your children here on time and in attendance daily.
+- ★ Schedule and attend SEP conferences. - ★ Take the time to meet with teachers as they hold special events or meetings. - ★ Make every effort to have your children here on time and in attendance daily.

-Also encourage your child to eat breakfast and get enough sleep at night. - ★ Volunteer as often as possible. - ★ Present ideas and concerns to your teacher, Principal, Community Council, or PTA board. #Education is the - ★ Practice and review schoolwork at home each night. - Read each night with your child.
+Also encourage your child to eat breakfast and get enough sleep at night. - ★ Volunteer as often as possible. - ★ Present ideas and concerns to your teacher, Principal, Community Council, or PTA board. - ★ Practice and review schoolwork at home each night. - ★ Read each night with your child.